Chiropractic: Ethics

 The chiropractic oath is a modern variation of the classical Hippocratic Oath historically taken by physicians and other healthcare professionals swearing to practice their professions ethically.
 The American Chiropractic Association (ACA) has an ethical code "based upon the acknowledgement that the social contract dictates the profession's responsibilities to the patient, the public, and the profession; and upholds the fundamental principle that the paramount purpose of the chiropractic doctor's professional services shall be to benefit the patient."
 The International Chiropractor's Association (ICA) also has a set of professional canons.

 A 2008 commentary proposed that the chiropractic profession actively regulate itself to combat abuse, fraud, and quackery, which are more prevalent in chiropractic than in other health care professions, violating the social contract between patients and physicians.
-According to a 2015 Gallup poll of U.S. adults, the perception of chiropractors is generally favorable; two-thirds of American adults agree that chiropractors have their patient's best interest in mind and more than half also agree that most chiropractors are trustworthy.
+According to a 2015 Gallup poll of U.S. adults, the perception of chiropractors is generally favorable; two-thirds of American adults agree that chiropractors have their patients' best interest in mind, and more than half also agree that most chiropractors are trustworthy.
 Less than 10% of US adults disagreed with the statement that chiropractors were trustworthy.

 The charity Sense about Science launched a campaign to draw attention to the BCA legal case against science writer Simon Singh.
 In 2009, a number of organizations and public figures signed a statement entitled "The law has no place in scientific disputes".